New and useful content will be added to our network, and may even end up on the Learn Crypto feed.

 It is unrealistic to remember the 64 character Private Key for every address holding cryptocurrency, as it is not uncommon to have multiple addresses, in the same way you might have multiple bank accounts with different details.

 A Seed is a string of between 12 and 24 unique phrases.
+These are taken from a list of 2,048 English words called the BIP39 standard.
 You may also see a Seed referred to as a Recovery Phrase or Backup Phrase.

 So the fundamental difference between custodial and non-custodial wallets is whether you ultimately have access to the private keys/seed or not, giving you control over the funds.

-Looking at this wallet, you cannot tell whether it is custodial or non-custodial (you have full responsibility).
+Looking at a crypto wallet, you cannot tell whether it is custodial or non-custodial (you have full responsibility).
 The ‘custody’ part works in the background, but is central to security.

 This is so important because there is no bank, which means no customer support.
 So if you take the responsibility for your funds and something goes wrong, there is no chat support or complaints process.

 Conversely, allowing a service to look after your funds puts a lot of faith in their security.
-Just as there is no safety net for you, there isn’t a fallback for the service looking after your private keys.
+Just as there is no safety net for you, there isn’t a fallback for the service looking after your Seed.

 This is by design; cryptocurrency gives the individual power over their money, and as we know, with great power, comes great responsibility.